 Airport available Airport information is not available.

-Port available Port information is available.
+Port available Port information is not available.

 Newport South Wales train station has been serving the city of Newport since it first opened in 1850, and is Wales’ second busiest train station, after Cardiff Central.